erajasekar/erajasekar.github.io/_posts/2015-01-01-nikola-tesla-greatest-genius-inventor-electrical-age.md

 ## Synopsis (test update)

-If we think about genius behind the light bulb or father of electrical age, most of us would appreciate [Thomas Alva Edison](http://en.wikipedia.org/wiki/Thomas_Edison).
+Another test If we think about genius behind the light bulb or father of electrical age, most of us would appreciate [Thomas Alva Edison](http://en.wikipedia.org/wiki/Thomas_Edison).
 But visionary named **Nikola Tesla** was the major contributor to the electrical revolution that transformed daily life at the turn of the twentieth century.
 Tesla [invented the complete system](#war-of-currents) of generating and distributing electricity using **Alternating Current** which is used to power the world today.
 He [built](#niagara-hydroelectric-power-plant) the first hydroelectric plant at Niagara Falls.